 1. Journey across the Tyrrhenian Sea to the Aeolian Islands – to wind down in an Italian paradise

-Whether it’s for the volcanic cliffs, pristine sandy beaches, steamy thermal springs or even hot mud baths, the Aeolian Islands offer something for anyone looking to wind down in scenic Sicily and are essential to any Italy bucket list.
+Whether it’s for the volcanic cliffs, pristine sandy beaches, steamy thermal springs or even hot mud baths, the Aeolian Islands offer something for anyone looking to wind down in scenic Palermo, Sicily and are essential to any Italy bucket list.

 These islands sit at the very tip of Italy and their beauty attracts over 200,00 visitors every year.
 For its wealth of world-renowned heritage, novel architecture and unique landscapes that simply can’t be found elsewhere, Italy is one of the world’s greatest travel destinations.